 If we’ve learned anything over the past few years, it’s that we need to plan for the unexpected.
-This uncertainty increases the complexity of an already demanding job for marketing professionals.
-So, how can you achieve marketing excellence in 2022?
+Uncertainty makes a marketing professional’s demanding job even more complex, so how can you achieve marketing excellence?
 Have an operational marketing plan.

-An operational marketing strategy is one of the most valuable tools for marketers to lean on.
-This article teaches about operational marketing plans, including tips on preparing, creating, and following plans.
+An operational marketing plan is one of the most valuable tools for marketers to lean on.
+Read on to learn more about operational marketing plans, including tips on preparing, creating, and following plans.

 An operational marketing plan outlines the marketing mix strategy that will achieve the objectives set for a marketing strategy.
 It is a bridge between strategic marketing and marketing execution.